Skills: OOUX, ORCA, usability as branding

 From this affinity mapping exercise, five objects emerged for me:

-5. Fan (I chose fan instead of a more generic "customer" because of the Taco Bell merch on the site, independent Taco Bell fan sites out there, and the fact that I almost incorporated hot sauce packets that said "marry me" in my own wedding, which unfortunately was NOT at the Taco Bell Wedding Chapel in Las Vegas.)
+5. FAN (I chose fan instead of a more generic "customer" because of the Taco Bell merch on the site, independent Taco Bell fan sites out there, the fact that you can get married in the Taco Bell Wedding Chapel in Las Vegas.)

-The Taco Bell Menu, analyzed.
+A screenshot of The Taco Bell Menu, analyzed by object vs. metadata.
 Blue stickies are objects, pink stickies are filters.

-From this exercise, I did two quick mocks based on the new information architecture.
+I did two quick mockups based on the new information architecture for the menu.
 The first mock depicts the reorganized menu as well as the reorganized menu on the left:

 You may also like